The past, present and future of SETI, the search for extraterrestrial intelligence

 Crescent Earth from Rosetta

 Rosetta viewed Earth in a thin crescent phase as it approached for its November 13, 2009 flyby.
+This image is one in a series taken to make an animation of the rotating Earth over a 24-hour period.

 The question of whether or not we are alone in the universe lies at the heart of many reasons we explore space.
 But for more than half a century, one branch of science has tried to answer the question more directly.
 SETI, the search for extraterrestrial intelligence, started as a fringe science, surged to a taxpayer-funded endeavor and receded into a privately funded effort.